hedii/extractors/README.md

 # Extractors

-Extractor is a package that find a targeted resource in html dom.
+Extractor is a package that find targeted types of resources in html dom.

 ### Install